muqadask777-hub/assignment--css/readme.md

  * **vh stands for what?**

    vh stands for **Viewport Height** (1vh means 1% of the screen's height).
- * **Why is rem better than px for font-size in accessibility?**

-   If a user changes their browser text size due to weak eyesight, rem will automatically scale.
-Fixed px stays the same and breaks layout accessibility.
 ### Code Task
 ```css
 .hero-section {